 To ensure you start off with an effective plan, it is essential to have a dynamic process to identify and implement continual improvement functionality.
 Organizations must monitor user queries overtime to absorb how the articles are being used.
 When building a service desk chatbot, this can help decide which information is helpful and which is not.
 After all, clarity is imperative, so reviewing and refining the organizational plan is necessary.
-Continually analyzing the wording and phrasing of questions and responses allows the organization to confirm if users are finding the right information on their first attempt.
-Moreover, viewing top issues can assist organizations in understanding the most frequent requests and support activities, allowing IT support and stakeholders to develop products and services more aligned with user needs as well as remaining current with organizational priorities.
+Continually analyzing the wording and phrasing of questions and responses within the live chat allows the organization to confirm if users are finding the right information on their first attempt, leading to reduced resolution times.
+Moreover, viewing the most common issues can assist organizations in understanding the most frequent requests and customer support activities, allowing IT support and stakeholders to develop products and services more aligned with user needs as well as remaining current with organizational priorities.
 This dynamic approach to organizational maturity provides all parties the ability to reduce workloads, increase customer satisfaction, and to deviate from the traditional push mentality normally associated with legacy IT.

 Contact Flycast Partners to learn more about integrating advanced AI technology like service desk chatbots and Knowledge Management into your IT Service Management platform.